shimu0215/shimu0215.github.io/skills.md

 ---

 ## Overview
-I have participated in the application of AI in the science industry as an NLP engineer and have good practical and collaborative abilities.
-I have mature software development skills and can write standardized, efficient, and readable code.
-I can also quickly read other people's code and debug or modify it.
+I have work experience as an NLP engineer.
+In this job, we expect to use AI to assist the science industry.
+Through this job, I have the ability to write standardized, efficient, and readable code, as well as quickly read open source code and debug, modify, or optimize it.

-I have project experience in graph neural network, reinforcement learning and robotics.
-This summer, I am helping professor with his work about GeoAI.
-I am very interested in all research directions related to deep learning and robotics.
+I have project experience in GNN, RL and robotics during my graduate study.
+And in my undergraduate study, I spent the most time on projects related to embedded systems and hardware design, and robotics.
+This summer, I am helping my professor with his work about GNN and GeoAI.
+I am passionate about applying AI in different fields, so I am very interested in all research directions related to deep learning and robotics.

-In the senior year of my undergraduate study, I helped my professor guide other students' senior designs, so if needed, I am able to understand and participate in other people's projects well.
+In the senior year of my undergraduate study, I helped my professor guide other students' senior designs, so if needed, I believe I am able to understand and participate in other people's projects well.

 ## Courses
 - CS Courses: Graph Neural Networks, Deep Neural Networks, Robotics, Robot Operating System, Convex Optimization, Algorithm, Computer Network, Data Structures, Operating System, Computer Engineering